Aliases are the URLs assigned to nodes (pages) when they are saved.

-- All pages have a site code (ie vic.gov.au is site-4).
+- All pages have a site code (e.g. vic.gov.au is site-4).
 You'll see it in a page's path when you're in the CMS.

-- In the 1st field (the From field), type in the site code and the short URL you want to use (eg. site-4/coronavirus-contact)
+- In the From field, type in the site code and the URL you want to redirect from.

-- In the 2nd field (the To field) type in the site number with a starting slash and the page's URL (eg. /site-507/coronavirus-contact)
+- In the To field, type in the site code with a starting slash and the URL of the destination page.

 If your redirect is not working

 - a page must be archived for a redirect to work

 - aliases take precedence over redirects, so check these too.

 Other tools for making short URLs